2026 Plymouth Ice Festival (January 30th to February 1st)

-The 2024 Plymouth Ice Festival is on the weekend of February 2nd through 4th in Downtown Plymouth.
+The 2026 Plymouth Ice Festival is on the weekend of January 30th through February 1st in Downtown Plymouth.
 Watch ice sculptors and statues across downtown Plymouth.
 Hopefully the ice bonfire will be back lighting up the night sky!
 For more information, go to www.plymouthicefestival.com.

 Downtown streets are closed off and for one weekend, Plymouth is transformed into a local fall fair with all the pre-requisites.
 This is of one of our favorites festivals in Plymouth – good fun for the whole family and another great reason to live in the Plymouth area.
 For more information, go to: http://www.plymouthfallfestival.com/